Case Dimensions: Source

 - Note: The Type A and B non-chapter ring gilt dials always are cased with PCGs and can be seen with both PCG types.
 Early Type C dials are also seen with PCG’s, up to the SN noted above, and then with rounded crown guards.

-- Rounded Crown Guards: These ‘standard’ crown guards were upgraded to the shaped/rounded crown guards around 1.1-1.2m and remain on Rolex watches until today.
-While firm conclusions about their evolution cannot yet be matched to particular serial ranges, it is easy to note that they change as you move from their introduction in the mid-1960s through the rest of 1970s.
-The 1960’s style has a long and flat top where the first facet starts in line with the edge of the knurling on the crown.
+- Rounded (RCG): These crown guards began to appear around SN 1.1-1.2m and remain on Rolex sports watches through the present.
+While their evolution within the 1675 is subtle, there is a definite shift in shape from their introduction in the mid-1960s through the rest of 1970s.
+The early style in the 1960s has a long, flat top where the first facet to the side of the case is in line with the edge of the knurling on the crown.
 This facet moves closer to the case until, in the late 1970s, it starts right at the edge where the crown flushes to the case.

-- Standard Crystal: Designated part Tropic 116 (i.e. T116), these are fitted with a so-called ‘cyclops’ window over the date wheel for ~2x magnification of the date.
+- Standard (“Cyclops”): Designated part Tropic 116 (i.e., T116), these are fitted with a 2x magnifying window over the date wheel.
 Original crystals have a rounded edge around the top while service crystals have a large, beveled edge.
-Aftermarket cyclops crystals often lack the magnification of OEM plexi’s and do not fit flush.
+Aftermarket cyclops crystals often lack the magnification of OEM crystals and do not fit flush.

-- Non-cyclops: Designated part Tropic 38 (i.e. T38), these were thought to be a service part that could be added at the request of the owner.
+- Dome: Designated part Tropic 38 (i.e., T38), these were thought to be a service part that could be added at the request of the owner.
 OEM versions are a sought after option.
 Source

 Lugs: This is a very controversial area.
-There are more watches having material added and repolished so it is very difficult to tell honest examples from those that have been expertly redone.
-You need a loupe and a lot of experience to tell for sure.
-Here are some nice examples to demonstrate the ideals, however, I would be cautious in interpreting how nice a case is before seeing it up close.
+There are more watches having material added and refinished, so it is very difficult to tell original examples from those that have been expertly redone.
+You need a loupe and a lot of experience to tell for sure, and it matters more than ever that you “buyer the seller.”
+Below are some examples to demonstrate original case shapes, however, I would be cautious in interpreting how nice a case is before seeing it up close.
 The first example (pictures 1-4) is worn but honest and the second is barely worn (pictures 4-8).
-Generally, examples from the early 60’s have more accentuated bevels that get wider near the end of the lug compared to the later matte dials, which generally have the a much more uniform width down the length of the chamfer.
+Generally, examples from the early 1960s have more accentuated bevels that get wider near the end of the lug compared to the later matte dials, which generally have the a much more uniform width down the length of the chamfer.